percona/pmm/doc/source/deploy/server/docker.rst

 repository.
 The host must be able to run |docker| 1.12.6 or later, and have network access.

+.. note:: You can also download the |pmm-server| image from the `PMM download page <https://www.percona.com/downloads/pmm/>`_.
+   Choose the appropriate |pmm| version and the *Server - Docker Image* item in two pop-up menus to get the download link.

 |pmm| needs roughly 1GB of storage for each monitored database node with data
 retention set to one week.
 Minimum memory is 2 GB for one monitored database node, but it is not linear when you add more nodes.
 For example, data from 20